High School Equivalency Program

 How will HEP help me?

-Qualified applicants receive free testing to find out what education you need and free tutoring from bilingual instructors who are there to help you succeed.
+Qualified applicants receive free testing to find out what education they need and free tutoring from bilingual instructors who are there to help them succeed.
 We'll also help you learn new computer skills.

 You'll learn about careers available to you and where to find more training.
 HEP helps students through the process of applying to colleges and vocational schools.